ton-blockchain/docs/docs/smart-contracts/README.md

    No, you can't write on Solidity for TON.

-   But if you add asynchronous messages to Solidity syntax and the ability to interact with data at a low level, then you get Func.
-Func has a familiar syntax similar to most modern programming languages and is designed specifically for TON.
+   But if you add asynchronous messages to Solidity syntax and the ability to interact with data at a low level, then you get FunC.
+FunC has a familiar syntax similar to most modern programming languages and is designed specifically for TON.